Scan

 The Global Sustainability Competitiveness Index

 This index from Solability provides a comprehensive ranking of national sustainability.
-Using data from the World Bank, the International Monetary Fund, and various other UN agencies, the index groups 131 quantitative indicators into five sub-indexes: Natural Capital, Resource Efficiency & Intensity, Intellectual Capital, Governance Efficiency, and Social Cohesion.
+Using data from the World Bank, the International Monetary Fund, and various other UN agencies, the index groups 216 quantitative indicators into six sub-indexes: Natural Capital, Resource Efficiency & Intensity, Intellectual Capital, Economic Sustainability, Governance Efficiency, and Social Cohesion.
 This is a good resource for helping you to understand how sustainable a country is, both as an individual and against peers, and for helping you to make informed decisions around siting operations and procurement.